 Offered to advanced students who will participate in an extended internship in a professional work environment.
 Students will complete an additional 120 clock hours of internship.
 May be taken simultaneously with COMM 3303, if needed.

-Prerequisites: Junior standing in Communication Offered: as needed with an overall 2.0 University GPA and permission of internship supervisor
+Prerequisites: Junior standing in Communication with an overall 2.0 University GPA and permission of internship supervisor

 COMM 4312 Advanced Reporting